-* Please note that the coffee shop simulation requires 12 hours to train because AnyLogic's Pedestrian library causes the model to execute slowly.
+* Please note that the coffee shop simulation may require up to 12 hours to train because AnyLogic's Pedestrian library causes the model to execute slowly.
 Keep this in mind if you plan to use the Pedestrian library.

 Once you’ve downloaded the Pathmind policy, return to AnyLogic.
-Open the Pathmind Helper properties and change the "Mode" radio button to Use Policy.
-Click Browse and locate the downloaded policy file.
+Open the Pathmind Helper properties and locate the downloaded policy file.

 Now run the model again using the included Monte Carlo experiment.
 Observe the decline in balked customers and the increase in successful exits now that a Pathmind policy is in place.

 As you can see, the trained policy resulted in happier customers and higher profits, demonstrating just how powerful reinforcement learning can be for companies looking to improve operations.
 Beyond a coffee shop, similar models for retail stores, ticket counters, and nearly any customer-service environment can be dramatically improved with reinforcement learning.